wp-plugins/bulletproof-security/readme.txt

 7. BulletProof Security - Maintenance Mode template images

 == Changelog ==

+= .50.1 =
+* Security Logging major changes/improvements to logging template files/code & start of Phase 1 Security Log Solution Targeting:
+The Security Logging code has been significantly improved in BPS .50.1.
+Logging is more streamlined, performance optimized & faster than in previous BPS versions, even with the new general conditional pattern checking code added.
+* As of BPS .50.1 two new Security Log Fields have been added to Security Logging: Event Code and Solution.
+In Phase 1 of Security Log Solution Targeting the primary focus is on detecting possible Plugin Skip/Bypass rules & wp-admin Skip/Bypass Rules issues that need/require a one-time solution.
+Since 99.99% of the Security Log entries are blocked/forbidden hackers, spammers, scrapers, harvesters, miners, bad bots, etc. then the Security Log checking conditions can and should be streamlined/performance optimized by only looking at pattern matches in a broad scope.
+* Maintenance Mode Accordion:
+Maintenance Mode Accordion created for better functionality/usability.
+Code correction: Maintenance Mode website name not displayed in the reminder email.
+Code correction: Maintenance Mode Apostrophes/single quote code character displayed with an escape backslash.
+* New Bonus Custom Code/Dismiss Notice: WordPress XML-RPC DDoS Protection:
+Special Thanks goes to Gary Gordon for reporting the recent WordPress XML-RPC exploits/attacks.
+The XML-RPC DDoS PROTECTION Bonus Custom Code .htaccess code completely turns off/disables IXR-RPC Client/Server capabilities on a website by protecting the WordPress xmlrpc.php file from being publicly accessible, which prevents the IXR XML-RPC Client/Server connection.
+Using this Bonus Custom Code will turn off/disable remote posting capability from Weblog Clients (A Weblog Client is software you run on your local machine (desktop) that lets you post to your blog via XML-RPC), unless you add (whitelist) your IP address in the XML-RPC DDoS PROTECTION Bonus Code.
+* New Dismiss Notice Added: WordPress Firewall 2 plugin check The WordPress Firewall 2 plugin contains a coding mistake and has not been updated in over 3 years.
+The wp-admin area is supposed to be whitelisted by default, but that code is not working correctly, which breaks several things in the BPS plugin.
+The Dismiss Notice will alert users to this existing problem.
+* New/Updated Help & FAQ Help Links:
+Help & FAQ tab pages have updated links, old/outdated links removed, etc.
+* Enjoy!

 = .50 =
 * Bugfix/Code Correction: Maintenance Mode str_replace has been changed to dirname for GWIOD site types to get the site root index.php file path